-Reviewed: September 2021 Next Review: September 2022 This policy has been written taking into account the Relationships and Sex Education Guidance (DfE October 2020).
-The Policy is reviewed and updated annually and approved by the Head Teacher and Proprietor of Widford Lodge School.
-It should be read in conjunction with the school's PSHE Scheme of work.
+Reviewed: September 2022 Next Review: September 2023 This policy has been written taking into account the Relationships and Sex Education Guidance (DfE October 2020).
+The Policy is reviewed and updated annually and approved by the Head Teacher and Proprietor of Widford Lodge School: updates are advised to parents with the opportunity for them to comment.
+It should be read in conjunction with the school's PSHEE Scheme of work.